When Things Start Slowing In Ways You Can't Ignore

-The IT Cohesion Diagnostic is a structured engagement designed to surface where decisions, systems, and ownership are breaking down, and what actually matters next.
+The IT Cohesion Diagnostic is designed to surface where things aren’t being handled consistently, and what actually matters next.

 What the Diagnostic Is

-The IT Cohesion Diagnostic is a defined, fixed‑scope engagement that provides a clear picture of how your technology environment is supporting — or constraining — decision flow at your current stage of growth.
+The IT Cohesion Diagnostic is a defined, fixed‑scope engagement that provides a clear picture of how the business is run – and where that starts to break under growth.

 It goes beyond surface signals to examine: